Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 Soon after Ben’s return, Ben and Carlos started getting ready for Ben’s future court hearings.

-About a year later, Ben won his deportation trial.
+About a year later, Ben won his trial.
+He was granted permanent resident status.

-Ben is now a lawful permanent resident and happily married.
+Ben is now a United States citizen and happily married.
 He has two children and works as a full-time carpenter.

 Ready to take a serious and honest look at the strengths and weaknesses of your immigration case?
 Let’s get started with a personalized strategy and planning consultation . . .